solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 title: Crafting React with love
 excerpt: React has been a real game changer in how we think about front-end architecture.
 I present a simple way of building quite robust and lovable React applications with single source of truth and one directional data flow inspired by re-frame architecture pattern.
 tags:
-- frontend
+- Frontend
 - React
 - Javascript
-- architecture
+- Architecture
-- state
+- State
-- programming
+- Programming
-- re-frame
+- Re-frame
 - ClojureScript
 ---